whitneyburton/portfolios/students/1508/matt-stjernholm/20151002-matt-stjernholm-m1.markdown

 * *Is very quick and comfortable with his machine, but could make some small workflow improvements and become exponentially better.*

-##### 1. Ruby Syntax & API - 3
+1. Ruby Syntax & API - 3

-* 3: Developer is able to comfortably implement solutions in Ruby

-##### 2. Ruby Style - 3
+2. Ruby Style - 3

-* 3: Developer writes code that is easy to follow

-##### 3. Blocks & Enumerations - 4
+3. Blocks & Enumerations - 4

-* 4: Developer is able to consistently select and implement the best-choice enumerator methods with blocks

-##### 4. Testing - 3
+4. Testing - 3

-* 3: Developer uses tests to guide development in small chunks

-##### 5. Workflow - 3
+5. Workflow - 3

-* 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

-##### 6. Collaboration - 3
+6. Collaboration - 3

-* 3: Developer lays out their thinking *before* attacking a problem and integrates feedback through the process

 ### Attendance